 On the island, people speak of how they enjoy all aspects of life.
 Working is a passion.
 From the time they are children, I was told most find a craft they like and excel at it.
 If they tire or become bored, often they choose something else and adjust their own hours.
 My friend, Juan, says serenity is a better indicator of personal satisfaction.
 People here live modestly, but with joy.
 Most don't even have a car.
 Walking through paradise is considered a privilege.
 Many older people have electric carts or even three wheeled bicycles.
 Many young people make their money escorting tourists to see the beautiful gardens and unique shops.
 These young people were in great shape.

 When I first arrived, the cast were all celebrating the film about to be shot on location with the unmatched pink beaches and crystal waters of Bermuda.

 It is an action film concerning "The Bermuda Triangle" a mysterious place where ships and planes disappear.
 It is an area between Florida and Bermuda in the Atlantic Ocean.
 Thought of as a "limbo of the lost," the legend began with lost ships before the Civil War.
 There are many discussions on the set about whether the stories are true, planes that suddenly lose transmission and they never find the crew, passengers or ship.
 Some believe there is a vortex, a black hole said to transport people into a third dimension.

-After only three weeks, I began having a romantic love affair with Danny Moyer.
+After only three weeks of meeting, I began having a love affair with Danny Moyer.
 He had made himself well known on the Broadway stage and in films as a respected director and actor.

 I feel so fortunate to be selected for this role.
 It is a chance to learn.
 He makes the role his own and yet is known to be very generous with those he is sharing a scene with.
 I have never worked with a director that actually listens to changes I want to see in my own character.